arrow

 See the data in full

-With the motto Ut vitam habeant — “So that they may have life” — the original institution that gave rise to the University of Leicester was founded in 1921 as a memorial to those who died in the First World War.
-It began awarding its own degrees in 1957 with the granting of a Royal Charter and pioneered DNA forensic science in the 1980s.
-Today medicine and dentistry students represent about one in ten of Leicester’s undergraduates and the university has opened the Stoneygate Centre for Empathic Healthcare which pioneers a new approach to medical education that puts empathy at its heart.
+With the motto Ut vitam habeant — “So that they may have life” — the original institution that gave rise to the University of Leicester was founded in 1921 as a memorial to those who died in the First World War and pioneered DNA forensic science in the 1980s.

 What is the University of Leicester’s reputation?

 In the latest Research Excellence Framework (REF 2021), 89 per cent of its work was assessed as world-leading or internationally excellent.
-Some of the best results were in clinical medicine; archaeology; sports science; and history, contributing to a rise of 11 places in our research quality index.
-Leicester sits at 26=, ahead of two of the 24 members of the research-led Russell Group, whose elite Leicester’s vice-chancellor, Nishan Canagarajah, would like his university to join.
+Some of the best results were in clinical medicine; archaeology; sports science; and history, and it maintained its position in 26= in our research quality index.
+This is on a par with some Russell Group universities, whose elite Nishan Canagarajah, Leicester’s vice-chancellor, would like his university to join.
 “Everyone looking at Leicester says, ‘This should be a Russell Group university,’” he said.

 What are the University of Leicester’s entry requirements — and my chances of getting in?